Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzExpressRouteCrossConnectionRouteTableSummary.md

 ## SYNTAX

 ```
-Get-AzureRmExpressRouteCrossConnectionRouteTableSummary -ResourceGroupName <String> -ExpressRouteCrossConnectionName <String>
+Get-AzExpressRouteCrossConnectionRouteTableSummary -ResourceGroupName <String> -ExpressRouteCrossConnectionName <String>
  [-PeeringType <String>] -DevicePath <DevicePathEnum> [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmExpressRouteCrossConnectionRouteTableSummary** cmdlet retrieves a summary of BGP neighbor information for a particular routing context.
+The **Get-AzExpressRouteCrossConnectionRouteTableSummary** cmdlet retrieves a summary of BGP neighbor information for a particular routing context.
 This information is useful to determine for how long a routing context has been established and the number of route prefixes advertised by the peering router.